Becoming an employer: what you need to know

-Another vital step is to decide how much to pay your new employee; as a minimum, you must pay the National Minimum Wage.
+Another vital step is to decide how much to pay your new employee; as a minimum, you must pay the National Minimum Wage (NMW) to employees under 23 years of age and the National Living Wage (NLW) to employees aged 23 and above.
 You should also decide how often to pay your new member of staff.
 Weekly and monthly payment are both popular options among employers but there are no hard and fast rules - it’s up to you to decide what’s best for your business.

-You may want to consider supplementing the employee’s salary with some non-cash benefits, such as childcare vouchers or the Cycle to Work scheme.
+You may want to consider supplementing the employee’s salary with some non-cash benefits, such as childcare or the Cycle to Work scheme.
 If you decide to offer non-cash benefits in exchange for a reduction in salary, you’ll need to make sure you comply with the rules for salary sacrifice.
-If your employee earns more than £8,500 a year, you will also need to file a form P11D by 6th July each year to declare any non-cash benefits you provided in the previous tax year.
+You will also need to file a form P11D by 6th July each year to declare any non-cash benefits you provided in the previous tax year.

 Employer’s National Insurance

-As of 6th April 2015, you won’t have to pay employer’s National Insurance on the wages of any staff members who are under 21, unless you pay them more than £815 a week.
+You won’t have to pay employer’s National Insurance on the wages of any staff members who are under 21, unless you pay them more than £967 a week.

-You may be able to reduce your employer’s National Insurance bill through the Employment Allowance, which the government introduced on 6th April 2014.
-The Employment Allowance reduces the amount of employer’s National Insurance by £2,000 a year for nearly all employers.
-Take a look at our guide to find out more.
+You may be able to reduce your employer’s National Insurance bill through the Employment Allowance, which reduces the amount of employer’s National Insurance for nearly all employers.

 Employment Law (in association with LawBite)